Brewing Methods

 Step 5.
 A balanced espresso should pour 2 ounces in 30 seconds.

-If you find your espresso is pouring too quickly, you'll need to adjust your grind setting to a finer grind.
-In contrast, if you find your espresso is pouring too slowly, you'll want to adjust your grind setting to a coarser grind size.
+If your espresso is pouring too quickly, you'll need to choose a finer grind setting.
+In contrast, if your espresso is pouring too slowly, you'll want to adjust your grind setting to a coarser grind size.

 Interested in making your own espresso, but don't have an espresso machine?
 Try the manually operated AeroPress.
 Constructed in 2005, this little contraption is great for pulling stronger cups of joe at an affordable price.
-It utilizes pressure exerted by you as a means to extract great bold taste similar to that of an espresso shot.
+It utilizes pressure exerted by you to extract a delicious bold taste similar to that of an espresso shot.
 The AeroPress is not an espresso alternative, but it will yield a strong brew.

 French Press